 The term "active volcano" is used mainly in reference to Earth's volcanoes.
 Active volcanoes are ones that are currently erupting or that have erupted at some time in human history.

-This definition works well for volcanoes on Earth because we can observe them easily.
-However, beyond Earth our abilities to detect volcanic eruptions did not begin until the invention of powerful telescopes.
-Today a number of telescopes are available to detect these eruptions - if they are large enough.
-However small eruptions would not be noticed and there are not enough telescopes to watch all areas of the solar system where a volcanic activity might occur.
+Today a number of telescopes are available to detect these eruptions - if they are large enough and facing in the proper direction.
+However, small eruptions might not be noticed because there are not enough telescopes to watch all areas of the solar system where volcanic activity might occur.

 Although only a few extraterrestrial eruptions have been detected, much has been learned about them.
-Perhaps the most important discovery is the ones that have been observed so far are very different from volcanoes that occur on Earth.
-They are cryovolcanoes.
+Perhaps the most interesting discovery has been the cryovolcanoes in the outer region of the solar system.

 What is a Cryovolcano?

 Most people define the word "volcano" as an opening in Earth's surface through which molten rock material, gases, and ash escape.
 This definition works well for Earth; however, some bodies in our solar system have a significant amount of gas in their composition.

 Planets near the sun are rocky and produce silicate rock magmas similar to those seen on Earth.
 However, planets beyond Mars and their moons contain significant quantities of gas in addition to silicate rocks.
 The volcanoes in this part of our solar system are usually cryovolcanoes.
 Instead of erupting molten rock, they erupt cold or frozen gases such as water, ammonia, or methane.